 Not up to the $1000 psychic challenge then try the $100 challenge

 I will pay you $100.00, or donate it to any charity you nominate if you can prove the following under simple test conditions.

 If you are a medium or psychic and can demonstrate that you can communicate with the dead, read someone’s future, or give specific information about a haunted location under controlled test conditions, you are eligible to take the $100.00 psychic challenge.
 All genuine psychics and mediums are welcome on this site.

 I believe most psychics are not frauds they are delusional.
 This means that they have an un-waiving belief that they have genuine abilities.
 With frauds their only belief is that they can make money from the gullible.
 But all psychics are frauds when they charge money for a service that they don’t in reality provide, and they should be treated like the petty criminals that they are.

 Why is this challenge different from the others made to psychics

 It is different because this test is offered by a site dedicated to the paranormal; it is not a skeptic site.
-I believe in ghosts, UFOs, the Loch Ness monster, and that there was a second gunman at the Grassy Knoll, these are not the views of a cynic.
+I believe in ghosts, UFOs, the Loch Ness monster, and that Lee Harvey-Oswald didn’t act alone, these are not the views of a cynic.